 Significant outcomes for this program (as seen in the graph below) include:

-- In the first six months of fiscal year 2018-2019, 2,843 individuals were linked to Intensive Case Management Services (ICMS), the supportive services that enable them to retain housing.
+- In the first nine months of fiscal year 2018-2019, 2,934 individuals were linked to Intensive Case Management Services (ICMS), the supportive services that enable them to secure and retain housing.

-- In the first 18 months of implementation, 2,313 people were placed in Measure H-funded permanent supportive housing.
-A subset of these were previously housed utilizing a different subsidy.
+- In the first 21 months of implementation, 2,471 people were placed in Measure H-funded permanent supportive housing.

 Rapid Re-Housing (Strategy B3) provides individuals and families experiencing homelessness with time-limited rental subsidies and supportive services, enabling them to quickly secure housing and pay their rent until they are able to cover the costs on their own.